Renta automatically downloads data from the Google Ads account and allows you to save them to the databases:

 Select the advertising account

 To do that, click on the Add button and sign in using the account you want to export data from.

-You will see the Google AdWords sign-in window.
+You will see the Google Ads sign-in window.

 Type in your login and password.

 After that your account will be available for selection.

 Renta supports standard account as well as MMC ones.